puppetlabs/puppet-docs/source/pe/3.0/install_automated.markdown

 ---
 layout: default
-title: "PE 2.8  » Installing » Automated Installation"
+title: "PE 3.0  » Installing » Automated Installation"
 subtitle: "Automated Installation"
 ---

 To streamline deployment, the PE installer can run non-interactively.
 To do this, you must:

 * Create an answer file
-* Run the installer with the `-a` or `-A` flags
+* Run the installer with the `-a` or `-A` flag pointed at the answer file

-Instead of interviewing a user to customize the installation, the installer will read your choices from the answer file and act on them immediately.
+The flag will cause the installer to read your choices from the answer file and act on them immediately instead of interviewing a user to customize the installation.

 Automated installation can greatly speed up large deployments, and is crucial when [installing PE with the cloud provisioning tools](./cloudprovisioner_classifying_installing.html#installing-puppet).

 Obtaining an Answer File
 -----

-Answer files are simply shell scripts that declare variables used by the installer:
+Answer files are simply shell scripts that declare variables used by the installer, such as:

     q_install=y
     q_puppet_cloud_install=n